 Stopovers

 If you have time, consider adding a stopover to your flight.
-On the Australia – UK route you can easily do this in Singapore, Tokyo, Abu Dhabi and Dubai among other places.
-Having a night or two in a hotel between flights allows you to rest and refresh and make a start at getting in the right time zone.
-It also can be a fun way to see a new place and introduce the kids to new foods.
+On the Australia – UK route, you can easily do this in Singapore, Tokyo, Abu Dhabi, Hong Kong, Kuala Lumpur and Dubai, among other places.
+Having a night or two in a hotel between flights allows you to rest, refresh and make a start at getting in the right time zone.
+It can also be a fun way to see a new place and introduce the kids to new foods.

 Read about travelling Japan with a toddler and a baby

-If you’re keeping the stopover short, then try and wear out the kids as much as possible.
-Get them to run around, play games and find the play area if there is one.
+If you’re keeping the stopover short, then try to wear out the kids as much as possible.
+Get them to run around, play games and find the airport play area if there is one.

 Airport Stopover Facilities:

-Singapore Changi Airport (SIN): This is my favourite airport for a stopover and I love Singapore as a stopover destination – so much delicious food.
-The airport has such great facilities including a rooftop swimming pool (make sure you pack your costume in your hand luggage!), playgrounds and activities including a climbing wall, a mirror maze, a butterfly garden, a cinema and tons of great food.
+Singapore Changi Airport (SIN): This is my favourite airport for a stopover, and I love Singapore as a stopover destination – so much delicious food.
+The airport has great facilities, including a rooftop swimming pool (make sure you pack your costume in your hand luggage!), playgrounds and activities, including a climbing wall, a mirror maze, a butterfly garden, a cinema and tons of delicious food.

 Doha Hamad Airport (DOH): Along with dedicated parent rooms, Doha Airport has ‘Activity Nodes’ throughout the airport, with televisions, internet browsing, and interactive art pieces.
 There are also eight bronze sculptures that feature slides and stairs to play on, and an indoor tropical garden called Orchard and the Muzn Lounge, a multi-sensory area.

-Dubai International Airport (DBX): Dubai has free baby strollers which you can leave at the gate when you board.
+Dubai International Airport (DBX): Dubai has free baby strollers, which you can leave at the gate when you board.
 There is a family zone, with creative play equipment, a climbing area and an interactive games zone, all inspired by the Arabian Desert.
-The airport also has a trampoline playground and the world’s largest LEGO store in an airport.
+The airport also has the world’s largest LEGO store in an airport.

 Tokyo Haneda Airport (HND): Haneda has some excellent interactive kids spaces, which we utilised during our stopover.
-There are great parent rooms and free strollers to use within the airport.
+There are nice parent rooms and free strollers to use within the airport.

 What to Pack